 Fibrates lower triglyceride levels and can increase HDL and lower LDL.
-It's thought that fibrates enhance the breakdown of triglyceride-rich particles and decrease the secretion of certain blood fats.
+Scientists think fibrates help your body break down triglyceride-rich particles and stop it from putting out certain blood fats.
+Commonly used fibrates include:

 Cholesterol absorption inhibitors

-Ezetimibe (Zetia) works to lower LDL by inhibiting the absorption of cholesterol in the intestines.
+Ezetimibe (Zetia) lowers LDL by inhibiting the absorption of cholesterol in the intestines.
 Vytorin is a drug that combines ezetimibe and a statin.
 It can decrease total and LDL cholesterol and raise HDL levels.
-Although ezetimibe may reduce your LDL cholesterol, research studies have not found that it reduces your risk of heart disease.

-Some people with high cholesterol achieve the best results with combination drugs.
-These are pills that contain more than one medication to treat cholesterol problems, trigylceride abnormalities, or even high blood pressure.
-Some examples include:
+Some people with high cholesterol get the best results with combination drugs.
+These are pills that contain more than one medication.
+Commonly used combination drugs include:

 - Liptruzet: Atorvastatin and ezetimibe